Tiny Teff Grains Deliver Big on NutritionUpdated: April 28, 2017Gluten Free, Traditional Preparation of Grains

 Never having experienced the light, slightly nutty flavor of teff before, I asked the waitress about the bread’s origins.
-She proudly explained that injera is a traditional fermented bread made from teff flour that is a staple in Ethiopia.
+She proudly explained that injera is a traditional fermented bread that is a staple in Ethiopia.

 Teff Consumed for Thousands of Years

 According to the Whole Grains Council, teff is thought to have made its debut in the human diet around 4000 B.C. in what is today the country of Ethiopia.
 Ethiopians obtain approximately two-thirds of their dietary protein from teff.
 The ultra tiny grain, smaller even than a chia seed, is what Ethiopia’s famously competitive long distance runners credit for their energy and stamina.